NixOS/nix.dev/source/concepts/flakes.md

 ### Flake-only Nix

-Given flakes (largely) use Nix as an internal language, one could even place all of their Nix code in flake files.
+As flakes (largely) use Nix as an internal language, you could even place all Nix code in flake files.
-This pattern is further facilitated by library [`flake-parts`](https://github.com/hercules-ci/flake-parts) to help achieve something like this while spreading code across different files.
+This pattern is gets easier with library [`flake-parts`](https://github.com/hercules-ci/flake-parts) which lets you spread code over different flake-like files.

 Pros: